guitrain/terraform-training-intermediate/labs/lab02-modules/exercises/exercise1/README.md

-# Exercise 1 - Local modules and module output references
+# Exercise 1 - Local modules and module output referencing

-In this exercse we will learn how to source and use local modules, and how to use the outputs of one module as the input to another module or resource configuration.
+In this exercise we will learn how to source and use local modules, and how to use the outputs of one module as the input to another module or resource configuration.

-The configuration here will provision resources using the following 3 modules :-
+The configuration here will provision resources using the following 3 modules:

 * terraform_aws_vpc - provision an AWS VPC
 * terraform_aws_sg  - provision AWS Security Groups